20 diversity and inclusion interview questions

 4. How do you address conflicts that arise due to cultural differences?

 This evaluates a manager's conflict resolution skills in culturally sensitive situations.
-It uncovers their ability to respect and value cultural differences while maintaining harmony within the team.
+It uncovers their ability to respect and value cultural differences while maintaining team cohesion.

 5. Describe your experience working with diverse populations.

 This question examines a manager's experience and comfort level working with diverse groups.
-It gives insight into their ability to navigate and thrive in a diverse environment successfully.
+It gives insight into their ability to navigate and thrive in a diverse environment.

 1. Why do you want to work in DEIB?